 • US Department of Education data

-• FAFSAs submitted online or through the myStudentAid mobile app are generally processed within 3–5 business days.
+• FAFSAs submitted online are generally processed within 3–5 business days.
 Those submitted by mail typically take 7–10 business days to process.
 Students can log into FAFSA.gov using their FSA ID to see if their application is complete and has been successfully processed.
 Students can also see if the application has been rejected, or if they need to make corrections and follow-up on any tasks.

 • Local school district policy